joachimdalen/azext/docs/changelog/new.md

 Options

-  -o, --output string   Output file
+  -o, --output-name string   Name of new changelog

 Global Options